Investigating and Modeling the Dynamics of Long Ties: Conclusion

 Our results also signal the importance of social interventions that promote the formation of long ties, such as mixing diverse people with diverse backgrounds.
 For example, both our empirical analysis and modeling results indicate that people who are dissimilar in certain attributes or who are distant in a social network may have significant mutual benefits to one another.
 However, as indicated by our model, the small likelihood of those people meeting can hinder the formation of their future interactions.

 Based on this study, there are several interesting research directions that could be investigated.
-First, although we examine a large-scale social network with very few missing nodes, our dataset only reflects communication taking place over phones.
-Therefore, it would be interesting to examine the external validity of our results compared to offline social networks or online social media networks.
-Second, there may be intriguing variants of our model.
+First, although we examine a large-scale social network with very few missing nodes, the generalizability of our results should be interrupted cautiously.
+On the one hand, our study replicates the U-shape in Park et al.~\cite{park2018strength} which examines multiple static phone communication and Twitter networks.
+The successful replication provides confidence in the potential generalizability of our additional dynamic analyses to these networks.
+On the other hand, there are many other types of social ties rather than phone communications, such as social media, offline interactions, or collaboration networks.
+We appeal for more studies on this important topic to verify the external validity of our conclusions.
+Second, although most existing studies on long ties, including ours, use the aggregate data to measure the tie range, it is interesting to investigate how to leverage advanced methods of analyzing temporal networks to further understand the mechanisms of dynamics of long ties, which can examine events occurring on network paths on a more fine-grained level~\cite{holme2012temporal,holme2015modern,sekara2016fundamental}.
+Finally, there may be intriguing variants of our model.
 For example, our model only reflects the absolute advantages that other people bring, but it would be interesting to incorporate comparative advantages in our model, as well.
-Finally, it would be interesting to find a universal metric that combines tie range and tie strength when assessing the relationship between two nodes in a social network.

 \begin{methods}